Have a project to do?

 If you plan any crowdfunding campaign such as Kickstarter or IndieGoGo, do not risk your reputation by showing off the POC or early EVT prototype to backers.
 The EVT phase can be long and require a lot of R&D. So it is important that you present your MVP / DVT prototype that has been engineered and tested with users.
 With successful crowdfunding, you can fund your final design adjustments and easily and quickly enter the PVT and pilot production

-is the last step before officially commencing to mass-production.
+Is the last step before officially commencing to mass-production.
 Usually 5-10% of the production run is delivered in the PVT, aiming to stabilize the quality of the manufacturable product.

 Although the PVT is not the most expensive stage, the outcomes may have a crucial impact on quality and the cost of volume production.
 Only minor changes are allowed at the PVT.
 Any significant change in design kicks the project back to DVT.